ionic-team/ionic-docs/versioned_docs/version-v6/developer-resources/guides/first-app-v3/intro.md

 $ git push ionic master
 ```

-That’s just the start of all the cool things we can do with Ionic.
+That’s only the beginning of all of the cool things we can do with Ionic.
 Up next, we’ll deploy the app to iOS and Android, then continue building the photo gallery.